johnmurphy/Georgia-2003-Median-Household-Income/README.md

 # Georgia-2003-Median-Household-Income
-R Script for scraping website that contains Georgia 2003 Household Median Income
+This repository contains a R Script for scraping a website that contains Georgia 2003 Household Median Income by county.